CAVE-PNP/116-stefan-rass/max_notes/isabelle.md

 begin
 end
 ```

+It is advisable to be generous at importing theories in such a session,
+as each addition or change will require rebuilding the session.
+Similarly, when checking such a session into VCS, it should be consistent across branches.

 An important choice is which session to choose as the "parent" session (`<session1>` in this example),
 as this session can be compiled independently of the `DEV` session.